Plunging eel stocks spell hard times for a global delicacy

-CRUMLIN, Northern Ireland (Reuters) - From the food stalls and pie shops of Dickensian London to haute cuisine restaurants in Tokyo, the eel has a long and rich culinary history that transcends classes and national borders.
+CRUMLIN, Northern Ireland, Nov 1 (Reuters) - From the food stalls and pie shops of Dickensian London to haute cuisine restaurants in Tokyo, the eel has a long and rich culinary history that transcends classes and national borders.

 But it is becoming an increasingly rare delicacy as stocks plummet and Europe’s fishing industry shrinks to make itself sustainable.

-With an annual catch of about 600 metric tons (661.387 tons), Europe’s largest commercial eel fishery - and the United Kingdom’s largest lake - is Lough Neagh in Northern Ireland.
+With an annual catch of about 600 tonnes, Europe’s largest commercial eel fishery - and the United Kingdom’s largest lake - is Lough Neagh in Northern Ireland.

 Those whose families have fished its shallow grey-green and nutrient rich waters for generations believe their traditional industry and way of life may be coming to an end.